rwbl/domoticz-homeautomation-workbook/README.md

 * Energy Power Consumption metering from “volkszaehler” with charts.
 * Control Volumio Music Player whilst listening to Web Radio.
 * Monitor Stock Quotes.
-* Ambient Light (from a ESP8266 NodeMCU running ESPEasy) with threshold.
+* Ambient Light (from an ESP8266 NodeMCU running ESPEasy) with threshold.
 * Custom icons.
 * _More in progress ..._

-### Explore How To
+### Explore How To Use
-* Setup & configure Domoticz running on a Raspberry Pi.
+* Domoticz running on a Raspberry Pi (setup & configure).
+* Scripting using Python, Lua, dzVents, JavaScript - with dzVents as target.
-* Use the RFXCOM RFXtrx433E USB RF Transceiver for
-* Temperature & Humidity devices.
-* External Wind device (only for RFXCOM tests).
-* Other 433Mhz devices, i.e. door & window contacts.
+* RFXCOM RFXtrx433E USB RF Transceiver for Temperature & Humidity devices, External Wind device (only for RFXCOM tests), ither 433Mhz devices, i.e. door & window contacts.
-* Use external services, i.e. OpenWeatherMap.
+* External services, i.e. OpenWeatherMap.
-* Use MQTT messaging.
+* MQTT messaging.
-* Use bindings like MQTT, Astro, Philips Hue.
+* Philips Hue Lights.
-* Use Node-RED as an alternative script engine and User Interface.
+* Node-RED as an alternative script engine and User Interface.
-* Use a, to be determined, Domoticz Android App (native client).
+* Domoticz Android App (native client, to be determined).
 * Create advanced User Interfaces, i.e. Node-RED, Bootstrap and others.
-* Scripting using Python, Lua, dzVents, JavaScript - with dzVents as target.
+* ESP Easy for sensors.

 ### Credits
 To the developers of Domoticz and to all sharing information about Domoticz.
 Without these, it would not be possible to build this project and write the workbook.